 ReThread DC, the District of Columbia’s textile reuse and recovery initiative, provides local residents and visitors resources for decreasing the impact that their clothing (and other textiles) has on the environment.

 The Council for Textile Recycling estimates that the average American throws away more than 70 pounds of clothing and other textiles each year.
-Textiles consisting of clothing, shoes, bed linens and towels are more than 5% of Washington, DC’s annual Waste Stream.
+Textiles consisting of clothing, shoes, bed linens and towels are more than 6% of Washington, DC’s annual residential waste stream based on the 2021 Desktop Waste Characterization Study.
 That means our city is spending more than $200,000 a year to dispose of unwanted clothing and other textiles as trash.
 Sending valuable textiles to landfills or waste-to-energy facilities contributes to the causes of climate change by releasing toxic greenhouse gasses into the atmosphere.
 Reusing, recovering or recycling textiles removes them from the waste stream, extends the life of garments, provides a source of affordable clothing for local families, and serves as raw material for the development of new items

 ReThread DC will: